 Meteorological effects

-The effect of cloud on ambient light levels is considered in section 2.2.
+The effect of clouds on ambient light levels is considered in section 2.2.

-The light level in fog conditions is variable, ranging from very bright in shallow sea fog conditions to quite dark in heavy fog conditions.
+The Ambient light level in fog conditions is variable, ranging from very bright in shallow sea fog conditions to quite dark in heavy fog conditions.
 However, the danger to safe navigation due to restricted visibility is much the same for all fog conditions.
 Snow conditions also frequently give rise to restricted visibility with relatively high ambient light levels.
 Therefore, it can be difficult to use photosensitive switches effectively to detect poor visibility conditions.

 LOCAL ENVIRONMENTAL FACTORS

-Local conditions can have a significant impact on the light level and the light level at which a light should switch.
+Local conditions can have a significant impact on the Ambient light level and the light level at which a light should switch.

 Bright artificial light